graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/query-validation.md

 }
 ```

+For additional control over the error message, you can throw a `ValidationError` or derived
+exception class with a custom error message.
+The `locations` property will be automatically
+set to the location of the input field or argument, but the message will remain the same.

 For type-first schemas, you may define your own attributes to perform validation, either on input
 fields or on output field arguments.
 For example: